o3de/o3de/README.md

     ```
     cmake --build <your project build path> --target <New Project Name>.GameLauncher Editor --config profile -- /m
     ```

+    > Note: Your project name used in the build target is the same as the directory name of your project.

 This will compile after some time and binaries will be available in the project build path you've specified, under `bin/profile`.